 George R. Wodicka

 George R. Wodicka is the Vincent P. Reilly Professor and was the Dane A. Miller Head and Professor of the Weldon School of Biomedical Engineering, and Professor of Electrical and Computer Engineering, at Purdue University, West Lafayette, Indiana, U.S.A.
 Professor Wodicka attended The Johns Hopkins University, Baltimore, Maryland, where he received the B.E.S. degree in biomedical engineering with both departmental and university honors.
 He then attended the Massachusetts Institute of Technology (M.I.T.), Cambridge, Massachusetts, and received the S.M. degree in electrical engineering and computer science and the Ph.D. degree in medical engineering.
 Upon completion of his doctoral studies, Professor Wodicka received the Harvard-M.I.T.
 Division of Health Sciences and Technology graduate award in medical engineering for service to the academic community.

 Through his founding and leadership, the Weldon School of Biomedical Engineering has achieved tremendous programmatic growth and translational research impact.
 Professor Wodicka spearheaded the resourcing and building of this dynamic enterprise that fosters a unique academic environment for experiential learning and technology development through tight connections to industrial and clinical partners.
 In this regard, he serves as Co-Director of Indiana Clinical and Translational Sciences Institute (CTSI) that connects the state’s academic, corporate, and healthcare institutions to improve medicine.
-Burgeoning accomplishments include unprecedented faculty and student contributions in the medical device, biotechnology, and pharmaceutical fields with more than two million patients worldwide directly helped through the licensing of the School’s innovative healthcare technologies.
+Burgeoning accomplishments include unprecedented faculty and student contributions in the medical device, biotechnology, and pharmaceutical fields with more than three million patients worldwide directly helped through the licensing and utilization of the School’s innovative healthcare technologies.